JoseMorenoJ/CPPtest/README.md

 Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.1-Basics.zip).

 ### v.2 : Maths
-This release contains the solution for the "Basics" problems.
+This release contains the solution for the "Maths" problems.
 It has the explanation in the README.md file and the problems in the Statements folder are solved.

 Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.2-Maths.zip).

+### v.3 : Algorithms
+This release contains the solution for the "Algorithms" problems.
+It has the explanation in the README.md file and the problems in the Statements folder are solved.

+Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.3-Algorithms.zip).

 ### Next releases
 There will be a release for every kind of problem.
 Each release will also have the content of the previous versions.